 Very much a personal goal of Sir Clive Sinclair, at the time his goal was to launch the first home computer under £100.
-You could buy the ZX80 is either kit form or prebuilt, this was typical of the time.
+You could buy the ZX80 in either kit form or prebuilt, this was typical of the time.

 With a modest 1k of RAM and utilising the Zilog Z80 CPU, the ZX80 computer was a fantastic starting point for enthusiasts and newcomers alike.
 The ZX80 is many people’s first experience of computing at home.
-It is difficult to comprehend today how anybody was able to do anything with these modest tech specs, but back in 1980, it was a respectable specification, especially at the low cost.
+It is difficult to comprehend today how anybody was able to do anything with these modest tech specs, but back in 1980, it was a respectable specification, especially at a low cost.

 Sinclair, who himself was a well-versed writer, delivered excellent documentation with the ZX80.
 This received wide praise as it provided beginners with an excellent introduction to computing at home, rather than attending classes.

 The build of the ZX80 computer was basic and suffered from a number of issues including reliability, overheating and durability.
-The keyboard is membrane-based, meaning the user did not have much feel in terms of a robust, responsive keyboard action but was something that saved on cost, a crucial point in the marketing of the Sinclair ZX80 computer.
+The keyboard is membrane-based, meaning the user did not have much feeling in terms of a robust, responsive keyboard action but was something that saved on cost, a crucial point in the marketing of the Sinclair ZX80 computer.

 The ZX80 was discontinued in 1981 when it was succeeded by the ZX81.